Abdur Rahman Chughtai

-He was given the title of Khan Bahadur by the British Empire in India in 1934, awarded Pakistan's Hilal-i-Imtiaz (Crescent of Excellence) Award in 1960, and the Pride of Performance Award in 1958 by the President of Pakistan.
+He was given the title of Khan Bahadur by the British Empire in British India in 1934, awarded Pakistan's Hilal-i-Imtiaz (Crescent of Excellence) Award in 1960, and the Pride of Performance Award in 1958 by the President of Pakistan.

-Early life and career
+Early life

-Chughtai was born on 21 Sep 1897 in Lahore, now in Pakistan.
-He was born in Lahore in the area known as 'Mohalla Chabuk Sawaran', the second son of Karim Bukhsh, in a family descended from generations of craftsmen, architects, and decorators.
+Chughtai was born on 21 September 1897 in Lahore, now in Pakistan.
+He was the second son of Karim Bukhsh, who belonged to a prominent Punjabi Muslim family of artists descending from generations of craftsmen, architects, and decorators.
 Chughtai briefly learned naqqashi from his uncle Baba Miran Shah Naqqash at a local mosque.

+Education and Early Career

 After completing his education at the Railway Technical School, Lahore, in 1911, Chughtai joined the Mayo School of Arts, Lahore (now called National College of Arts, Lahore), where Samarendranath Gupta, a pupil of Abanindranath Tagore was Vice-Principal.
 After leaving the school, he made a living for a while as a photographer and drawing teacher.
 He eventually became the head instructor in chromo-lithography at the Mayo School.